kubernetes-sigs/cluster-api/docs/book/src/developer/providers/contracts/bootstrap-config.md

 as a Cluster API internal implementation detail, and internal implementation details can change at any time.

-Accordingly, in order to not expose users to the risk that your provider breaks when the Cluster API internal behavior changes, you MUST NOT rely on any Cluster API internal behaviour when implementing an BootstrapConfig resource.
+Accordingly, in order to not expose users to the risk that your provider breaks when the Cluster API internal behavior changes, you MUST NOT rely on any Cluster API internal behaviour when implementing a BootstrapConfig resource.

 Instead, whenever you need something more from the Cluster API contract, you MUST engage the community.